whisthq/whist/main-webserver/README.md

 brew install postgresql
 ```

-First, we need to setup a local Redis and Postgres instance.
+First, we need to setup a local Postgres instance.
 Navigate to `tests/setup` and run `bash setup_tests.sh`.
 This only has to be run once for as long as you are testing.
 This script will use `docker-compose` to set up a local db that looks like a fresh version of the remote dev db.
 It'll be mostly empty except for a few tables.
 You can use TablePlus to connect to it locally at `localhost:9999`.
 You can find the username and database (pwd optional) in `docker/.env`.
 When you are done testing, end the containers with `docker-compose down`.
 Note: the `setup_tests.sh` script saves SQL scripts to `main-webserver/db-setup`.
 Delete these once in a while to get an updated pull of the database.

 ### Testing